$SalaryCheck

-Plumber Salary in St. Louis, MO — Is Your Pay Fair?
+Plumber Salary in St. Louis, MO — Market Comparison

-Wondering what a plumber role should pay in St. Louis, MO?
-Compensation for a plumber here typically runs mid-five to low-six figures depending on license and overtime, with total comp shifting based on seniority, team, and equity mix.
-St. Louis, MO is a mid-size metro where pay tends to track close to national averages, with competitive employers pushing offers higher in tight sub-sectors, which means national salary averages often under- or over-sell what a fair St. Louis, MO offer really looks like.
-Paste your current or target compensation below and SalaryCheck will benchmark it against live St. Louis, MO market data for plumber roles, flag where you're leaving money on the table, and hand you a specific ask plus a negotiation script in about 30 seconds.
+What does a plumber role typically pay in St. Louis, MO?
+Compensation for a plumber here usually runs mid-five to low-six figures depending on license and overtime, with total comp shifting based on seniority, team, and equity mix.
+St. Louis, MO is a mid-size metro where pay tends to track close to national averages, with competitive employers pushing offers higher in tight sub-sectors, which means national averages may under- or over-represent a typical St. Louis, MO package.
+Paste your current or target compensation below and SalaryCheck will compare it against typical St. Louis, MO market ranges for plumber roles and draft talking points you can adapt — in about 30 seconds.
+Informational only — not financial, career, or legal advice.

 Typical plumber salary range in St. Louis, MO